Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Methods proposed

 \subsubsection{Model formulation}

 While most existing literature on rehospitalisation focuses on the rate of hospital readmissions, our study examines the number of readmissions within 60 days following discharge from the primary CABG hospital stay.
 This outcome provides deeper insights, albeit posing greater modelling challenges due to zero-inflation.
 The zero-inflated Poisson (ZIP) model, proposed by \citet{lambertzip}, models count data with excessive zero-valued observations by considering a mixture of a binary model for generating zeros and a standard Poisson model for generating non-zero counts, as well as some zeros.
 Zeros produced by the former are often referred to as ``structural zeros'' or ``excess zeros'' since the process cannot generate any counts other than zero. \citet{fzip} later extended it to a functional version, with which we can parameterise the ZIP model with functional covariates.
-We assume that the end-point outcome $Y$ follows a functional ZIP model,
+We assume that the end-point outcome $Y$ follows a functional ZIP model on the underlying mediator process, treatment and baseline covariates,

-where $p_i$ and $\lambda_i$ are related to the functional mediator, the treatment, and the baseline covariates through some link functions.
-Here we consider a logit link function for $p_i$ and a log link function for $\lambda_i$ where
+where $p_i$ and $\theta_i$ are related to the functional mediator, the treatment, and the baseline covariates through some link functions.
+Here we consider a logit link function for $p_i$ and a log link function for $\theta_i$ where

-The individual end-point outcome $Y_i$ is either an excess zero, which takes the value of zero from a Bernoulli distribution with probability $p_i$, or a zero from a Poisson distribution that has mean $\lambda_i$ with probability $1-p_i$.
+The individual end-point outcome $Y_i$ is either an excess zero, which takes the value of zero from a Bernoulli distribution with probability $p_i$, or a zero from a Poisson distribution that has mean $\theta_i$ with probability $1-p_i$.